Jennifer Lawrence

-Early life and education
+Early life

-Jennifer Shrader Lawrence was born on August 15, 1990, in Indian Hills, Kentucky to Gary, a construction company owner, and Karen (née Koch), a summer camp manager.
+Jennifer Shrader Lawrence was born on August 15, 1990, in Indian Hills, Kentucky, to Gary, a construction company owner, and Karen (née Koch), a summer camp manager.
 She has two older brothers, Ben and Blaine.
-Her mother raised her to be "tough" like her brothers, and would not allow her to play with other girls in preschool, as she deemed her "too rough" with them.
+Lawrence's parents were not anticipating a child when she was conceived, and Karen once said "We thought we were finished having kids.
+We got rid of the baby bed and everything."
+The family owned a horse farm when she was a child, and Lawrence owned a horse named Muffin.
+Her mother raised her to be "tough" like her brothers, as she did not want Lawrence to be "a diva."
+Karen also refused to let her play with other girls in preschool, as she deemed her "too rough" with them and worried she would hurt them.
+Even Lawrence admitted she was a "hyper" child.
 Lawrence was educated at the Kammerer Middle School in Louisville.
+She was raised as a Christian.

-She did not enjoy her childhood due to hyperactivity and social anxiety, and considered herself a misfit among her peers.
-She has said that her anxieties vanished when performing on stage and that acting gave her a sense of accomplishment.
+Lawrence did not enjoy her childhood due to hyperactivity and social anxiety, and considered herself a misfit among her peers.
+"I didn't have any friends.
+I remember being kind of lonely," she recalled.
+Lawrence has said that her anxieties vanished when performing on stage and that acting gave her a sense of accomplishment.
 Her school activities included cheerleading, softball, field hockey and basketball, which she played on a boys' team coached by her father.
+Lawrence did not enjoy these activities, and recalled in 2015 "There's something about team sports, classes, I didn't take well to it.
+I didn't like it. … I hated team sports."